UPDATE – 29 August 2024

 Te Uru Rākau – New Zealand Forest Service consulted on options for the regulations required to give effect to registration between 26 November 2021 and 17 January 2022.
 The consultation document stated proposals for fees, charges, and levies would be consulted on after the basic design requirements for the new system had been finalised.

-This consultation is open from 15 March to 1 April 2022.
+This consultation closed on 1 April 2022.

 Find out more about the registration system for log traders and forestry advisers